 - You’re considering making a permanent move there.

 Table of Contents

 In order to open a bank account in Estonia, you need to keep in mind the fact that most banks will ask you for a minimum deposit.
 You will also need to provide photo identification as well as proof of address and employment.

 Estonia adopted the euro in January 2011, making it particularly attractive and easy for those going there from the Euro area.
 Since the country is so digitally advanced, you’ll be able to pay with a credit or debit card in most places, including at kiosks and on trains.

-As is customary around the entire world, the cost of accommodation will depend on a variety of different factors, including the location, size of your accommodation, whether or not it’s furnished and others.
+As is customary around the entire world, the cost of accommodation will depend on a variety of different factors, including the city you choose to live in, the location, size of your accommodation, whether or not it’s furnished and others.
 However, to give you an estimate of the typical accommodation costs you might have in Estonia, here is a breakdown of the most common ones:

 If you’re thinking of purchasing a property in Estonia, however, these prices might shed some light on the amounts you’ll be expected to pay:

 - Price per square meter to purchase an apartment in the city centre: 2,440.43 EUR

 - Price per square meter to purchase an apartment outside the city centre: 1,683.61 EUR

 The average annual mortgage interest rate for 20 years fixed rate is 2.53%